inmanturbo/quickweb-laravel-ui/README.md

 ## Warning!

-Npm will give you a warning when comiling for development.
+Npm will give you a warning when compiling for development.
 This is because all of bootstrap is being compiled inside a parent class, include the comment block.
 It will stil work.

 This package brings in a lot of dependancies you may not need.
 It does however isolate major css materilize and bootstrap